zoolanders/documentation/src/pages/essentials-for-yoothemepro/integration.md

 ---

-## Update
+## Automatic Updates

-New available versions will be notified in the `Joomla Extensions Update` or `WordPress Plugins` control panels.
-Within it, you can easily update with a one-click action considering that for the Premium version, you will have to set your [ZOOlanders Download ID](#download-id).
+New available versions will be notified in the **Joomla Extensions Update** or **WordPress Plugins** control panels.
+Within it, you can easily update with a one-click action considering that for the Premium version, you will have to set your [ZOOlanders Download ID](#download-id) first.

 {% callout title="Manuall Update" %}
 You can as well update manually by [downloading](https://www.zoolanders.com/downloads) the latest version and installing over.
 A previous installation will be detected and an update made instead.